NEONScience/NEON-Data-Skills/tutorials/R/dc-tabular-time-series/03-Subset-Data-and-No-Data-Values-In-R.md

 <div id="ds-challenge" markdown="1">
 ## Challenge: Subset & Plot Data

-1. Create a plot of daily precipitation for the month of July 2010 in Harvard Forest.
+1. Create a plot of precipitation for the month of July 2010 in Harvard Forest.
 Be sure to label x and y axes.
 Also be sure to give your plot a title.

-2. Create a plot of dew point (`dewp`) for the year, 2011 at Harvard Forest.
+2. Create a plot of dew point (`dewp`) for the year 2011 at Harvard Forest.

+**Bonus challenge:** Complete these challenges using the available daily data instead of the 15-minute data.
+What will need to change in your subsetting code?

 </div>

 ![ ]({{ site.baseurl }}/images/rfigs/R/dc-tabular-time-series/03-Subset-Data-and-No-Data-Values-In-R/challenge-code-subsetting-1.png)![ ]({{ site.baseurl }}/images/rfigs/R/dc-tabular-time-series/03-Subset-Data-and-No-Data-Values-In-R/challenge-code-subsetting-2.png)